cloudblog004/fantasticfoodies/content/en/posts/1386-recipe-of-super-quick-homemade-healthy-chicken-and-bell-pepper-burrito.md

 1. Get 1 clove garlic

 These burritos are loaded with chicken, rice, beans and Mexican style flavors.
 Thursday nights are usually the night in my household that we don&#39;t have.
-Healthy, freezer friendly green chile chicken burritos packed with veggies &amp; protein.
+Healthy, freezer friendly green chile chicken burritos packed with veggies & protein.
 This easy chicken burrito recipe makes quick dinners for They were filled with green chile, bell peppers, potatoes, recaito, salsa and cheese; as soon as I took one look I knew I was going to have to recreate.

 <!--inarticleads2-->